 - Get Advice About Postgraduate Employment

-**Students must speak with one of the faculty advisors for these topics
+**Students must speak with one of the faculty advisors for these bolded topics

 Undergraduate Program Coordinator

-During Fall/Winter terms, the Undergraduate Office is managed by the Undergraduate Program Coordinator (Olga Mustata ).
+During Fall/Winter terms, the Undergraduate Office is managed by the Undergraduate Program Coordinator.

 Olga is on leave over the Spring/Summer terms.
-Assistance is available over the Spring/Summer term by emailing your questions to firstname.lastname@example.org.
+For those questions unanswered on our website, assistance is available over the Spring/Summer term by contacting firstname.lastname@example.org.
 Emails received will be responded to on a weekly basis.

 Economics Faculty Advisors